Orchextra/orchextra-content-ios-sdk/README.md

 ### Customize style

-In order to customize your OCM style, it offers some variables for this purpose:
+In order to customize the style for OCM, the library offers some variables for this purpose:

 ``` swift